Evolución del comercio en el marco de la OMC: estadísticas útiles

 - World trade values today have ballooned by over 302 times from 1950 levels.

 - Volume and value graphs below show trade picking up steeply since the establishment of the WTO in 1995.

-- As of 2018, world trade volumes have expanded 4.2% annually on average since 1995, when the WTO was first established.
-For developing countries, the figure is 6.3%; for developed countries, it is 3.1%.
+- As of 2019, world trade volumes have expanded 4.1% annually on average since 1995, when the WTO was first established.